aq-code/HVD_open_data_portals/README.md

 ## Input Data ##
 The methodology is exemplified using two input datasets:
-- A list of 100 U.S. citizen portals (x.json), containing dataset categorization information.
+- A list of 100 U.S. citizen portals (portals.json), containing dataset categorization information.
 - A list of target portals where the identification of high-value datasets is to be performed.
-The notebook US_HVD_Report.ipynb provides an implementation example of the methodology.
+The notebook [code/US_HVD_Report.ipynb] provides an implementation example of the methodology.

 ## Requirements ##
 - Python >= 3.8